 I’m the weirdo in family or friend gatherings.
 Do you know why?
 People around me talk about promotions and their material success — a second home, a second child, cars, investments, and foreign trips — while I talk about beginnings and little joyful moments.
 I talk about my 4-year-long sabbatical that haunts them.
 I don’t mind; I’m a learner.
 But it’s difficult to explain to your family, who wishes to see you settled in your career, that you have multiple interests.

-Without a supportive environment, several things can go wrong.
+Without a helpful environment, many things can go wrong.

-You get plenty of ideas, so much so that it becomes overwhelming.
-You begin to feel that you’re not a responsible person because you don’t stick to anything.
+You get numerous ideas, so much so that it becomes irresistible.
+You begin to feel that you aren’t an accountable person because you don’t stick to anything.

-After all, hasn’t it been drilled into you that success depends on your level of commitment?
-And a lack of commitment could mean anything from not being serious to being irresponsible and careless.
+After all, hasn’t it been nailed into you that success depends on your level of commitment?
+And a dearth of commitment could mean anything from not being serious to being irresponsible and careless.

 When you’re unable to come up with a goal for yourself, it can hurt.
 You know you’re ready to put in the hard work, but goals keep changing, as nothing interests you for long.
 The hurt and disappointment can erode your self-confidence, as well.

 Despite their vulnerabilities, multipotentialites can get a lot done.
 They’re generally quick learners who can grasp varied things, a strength that they could capitalize on.
-In a team they can come up with innovative ideas; the jack-of-all-trades does not lack solutions.
+In a team they can come up with radical ideas.
 Belief in yourself is the only thing that’s missing.

 Nothing ever goes waste!

 The skills you learn along the way will help you in the future.
 All the different things I did in my sabbatical helped me grow as humans and also gave me good monetary returns.
-Skills were put to good use, and I sometimes got paid too, without any conscious effort on my part.
+Skills were put to good use, and I sometimes got paid too.

-You need to be content with small steps.
+You need to be satisfied with small steps.
 That’s all life is.
-Small steps that you take every day so when you look back down the road it all adds up and you know you covered some distance.
 Especially when you’ve got hundreds of things that you would like to do, it helps to make a list.
-Write down your desires and start with one of them.
+Write down your wishes and start with one of them.
 That’s it.
 Don’t expect anything except the desire to learn.

-Maybe you could utilize your skills to earn more, by writing in your particular field, coaching, or even speaking.
+You can apply your skills to earn more, by writing in your specific arena, coaching, or even speaking.
 The important thing isn’t to give up on your interests; instead, look at them closely and see how you can proactively pursue them to better your situation.

 Joining a like-minded community helps put things in perspective.
 Forums and websites like Puttylike, started by Emilie, can help you restore your faith in yourself and move ahead in your life.